Skip links

 Industry Day

-Singers and pianists will be heard by and receive critical feedback from prominent artist managers and casting directors.
+Be heard by and receive critical feedback from experienced, influential industry professionals – from artist managers to casting directors.

 Directing Fellowship

 Prepare for a career as a stage director.
-Work as the Assistant Director of Carmen, on Opera Scenes and a Creative Project, and more.
+Serve as Assistant Director for Don Giovanni alongside Mo Zhou and collaborate with Mary Birnbaum on a Creative Project.

 avatar